About UsCommunity Canine Project was established in December of 2018 by several volunteers heavily involved in different aspects of animal welfare.

 Pictured below are some of the faces working tirelessly to carry out the Community Canine Project mission day in and day out.

 There are hundreds of adoptable dogs between the two MCACC shelters.
-We have selected one dog from each shelter to highlight, along with our very own, adoptable Plum!
+We have selected one dog from each shelter to highlight, along with special dogs in foster.

 by mail to community canine project